-IMPORTANT: Prerequisites: PMR is a pre-requisite for this course, MLPR is a co-requisite for this course.
+IMPORTANT: Prerequisites: PMR and MLPR are co-requisites for this course.

 Welcome!
 The idea behind this course is to learn to apply modern machine learning techniques, such as those discussed in IAML, MLPR, and PMR, to real world problems.
 We will discuss data mining, visualization, how to evaluate your results, and a few practical algorithms for clustering and classification.
 A primary component of the course will be case studies: You will read (and present!) recent research papers from the machine learning and data mining literature.
 See the course descriptor for more information.